drmateo/p3_collab-compet/README.md

 ### Instructions

 Follow the instructions in `Tennis.ipynb` to get started with training and testing your own agent!
+(Models: checkpoint_actor.pth and checkpoint_critic.pth where trained for obtaining Report.pdf results)